 Having discussions with elderly parents about care are very important.
-Documenting these discussions are even more important.
+Documenting these discussions is even more important.
 Knowing these wishes supports the idea of “what does guardianship of an elderly parent mean?”

 Guardianship of an elderly parent means that the guardian initiates reasonable and thoughtful actions to follow through with the elderly parent’s wishes for care.
 These wishes may include staying at home as long as possible.
 Another parent may look forward to moving to assisted living.

 Preferences for care differ.
 The guardian may think an elderly parent wants one thing until the question is asked.
 Elderly parents also have concerns that are not always expressed to adult children.

 In situations where it is too late, and the elderly parent cannot express wishes it may be possible to ask another family member like an aunt, uncle, or friend.
 The guardian must do whatever necessary to make the right decision for an elderly parent.

 Guardianship and the Duty to Manage Care

 The roles and responsibilities of caregiving apply to the responsibility of the guardian to manage care for elderly parents.
 These responsibilities include managing daily care in the home or in a care community.
 Communicating with medical professionals about care needs.
 Advocating with service providers.

 These responsibilities can become complicated as the number of individuals involved in the care of an elderly parent increases.
 This is the time when caregiver stress, anxiety, and frustration increase.
 Here are a few examples:

 1 Working to coordinate prescription medications with the insurance company, pharmacy, physician, and a care community if one is involved.